dutc/neocrisis/README.md

 }
 ```

-Image octant 1 again to see both the rock and the slug.
+Image octant one (Ⅰ) again to see both the rock and the railgun slug we fired at it.

 ```sh
 $ http GET http://neocrisis.xyz/telescope/1